-Without the right guidance, a company’s public relations efforts may potentially destroy its image and brand.
-Through research, there are plenty of things that companies should avoid.
-When trying to establish relationships with journalists and their target audience.
-But, a handful stands out as some of the biggest grievances that companies should avoid.
+Without the right guidance, a company’s public relations efforts can potentially destroy its brand image.
+There are plenty of things that you should avoid when trying to establish relationships with journalists and your target audience.
+We’ve compiled a list of the biggest mistakes you can make when doing media outreach.

 Things to avoid in Public Relations